helium/HIP/0026-HIP-Voting.md

 - Then at the end of the time limit there will either be a consesous to move forward, or there will not be.
 I propose the limit to be 65% This is not a simple majority but it is not extreamly high to make changes imposible.

-`voting` new token for voting
+-`voting` new token for voting
-`votingBurn` New transcation to burn hnt to peose the transcation `votingTransactoin` New transcation to vote for or against a hip
+-`votingBurn` New transcation to burn hnt to peose the transcation -`votingTransactoin` New transcation to vote for or against a hip

 # Drawbacks
 [drawbacks]: #drawbacks